 Construction Project Updates

-Phase 2 is wrapping up work on the glass canopy lighting, the main street area and the tennant building (home of Nanny Belle's and future home of The Senate and Tahona Kitchen & Bar coming in the spring).
+Phase 2 is wrapping up work on the glass canopy lighting, the main street area and the tennant building (home of Nanny Belle's, The Senate and Tahona Kitchen & Bar).
 Phase 3 work has begun.
 Read More About Phase 3

 Malsbary & Cooper Road Connector - This project was awarded to Tri-State Concrete Construction and includes connecting Malsbary Road through to Cooper Road between Hospice and the new IEL building.
 This new road will connect directly into the Muncipal and Safety Center and the Recreation Center with the entrance at the Recreation Center near the electronic message sign closing.
 The entrance near the pool will remain open.

 Downtown Streetscape, Phase 4 - This project was awarded to Prus Construction Company and continues with sidewalk, new street lights and landscaping on the east side of Kenwood Road from Cooper Road to Catalpa Creek Drive and the remainder of Hunt Road dependent on the completion of the 4900 Apartment complex.

 The City's 2017 Paving Program is scheduled to be bid at the end of February and presented to City Council for award at the March 9 council session.
 This year's program will include these streets: Grove Avenue, Bell Avenue, Meyers Lane, Bomark Court, Carpenter's Green, Carpenter's Run, Tiffany Ridge Lane, Tiffany Hill Court, Deerfield Road and the Ronald Reagan connector roads.
 If budget allows, there are alternates which will include Aldine Drive and Anderson Way.